Cerebral Palsy Claims

 Cerebral palsy is not always caused by birth injuries.
 The condition occurs when a baby experiences abnormal brain development or damage to their brain while it is still developing.
 The cause would be considered a birth injury if it involved damage to the brain immediately before, during or after the delivery.

 What can cerebral palsy compensation be used for?

 When assessing the level of compensation for cerebral palsy birth injury claims, we usually look at the following needs of the child/family:

 - Occupational Therapy Needs

-- Accommodation (whether the family home needs adaption or a complete new house).
+- Accommodation (whether the family home needs adaption or a completely new house)

-A lifetime of such much needed extensive professional input, care and treatment like that described above underlines why Cerebral Palsy claims result in such high value compensation claims.
+A lifetime of much needed extensive professional input, care and treatment like that described above underlines why cerebral palsy claims result in such high value compensation claims.

 Click here to read our case studies for further information about compensation received.

 Is cerebral palsy common?